lab1092/blender-manual_ja/manual/constraints/relationship/floor.rst

    This constraint uses one target, and is not functional (red state) when it has none.

    Bone
-      When :guilabel:`Target` is an armature, a new field for a bone is displayed.
+      When *Target* is an armature, a new field for a bone is displayed.
    Vertex Group
-      When :guilabel:`Target` is a mesh, a new field is display where a vertex group can be selected.
+      When *Target* is a mesh, a new field is display where a vertex group can be selected.

 Sticky
    This button makes the owner immovable when touching the "floor" plane (it cannot slide around on the surface of the plane any more).
 This is fantastic for making walk and run animations!